 By Team Reboot

-When deciding to take control of your health through a Reboot, your first thought is of course about what you will (and won’t) eat.
+When deciding to take control of your health, your first thought is of course about what you will (and won’t) eat.
 Diet and exercise are certainly important – but your thoughts and emotions also have a powerful influence on your physical health; your mind has a big role to play in this journey.

 You may have heard that meditation is a great way to reduce stress and a very effective tool for mental peace – but did you know it is also great for your body?
 It can help boost your immune system, lower cholesterol, ease chronic pain, improve circulation and reduce insomnia.